garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/16_erc20_tokens.md

 Allowance enables an address to spend someone else's tokens, up to a limit that they specify.

 Why would you allow someone to spend tokens for you?
 This is a very long story, but to summarize, think about how you would “know” someone transferred you ERC20 tokens.
 All that happens is a function gets executed and a mapping changed values.
-You didn’t “receive” the tokens, they just became associated with your address.
+You didn't “receive” the tokens, they just became associated with your address.

 The important thing here is that the established pattern for smart contracts to be recipients of transfers is to allow the smart contract to have a certain allowance, then tell that smart contract to withdraw the balance from your account.